As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Vitiligo

-Back to those melanocytes that produce pigment-vitiligo is a disease that can create white spots because of die off or destruction of those cells.
-The reasons vitiligo occurs in dogs is unknown, but there is a genetic component that makes breeds like Rottweilers, Huskies, Golden Retrievers, and Dachshunds more commonly affected.
+Back to those melanocytes that produce pigment-vitiligo, which is a disease that can create white spots because of the death or destruction of those cells.
+The reasons vitiligo occurs in dogs are unknown, but there is a genetic component that makes breeds like Rottweilers, Huskies, Golden Retrievers, and Dachshunds more commonly affected.
 Like snow nose, vitiligo doesn’t hurt anything and doesn’t need treated.

 Vitiligo white spots on dog's nose

 Immune-mediated diseases that cause white spots on the nose can often be diagnosed with a skin biopsy.
-Depending on the disease and severity, immune suppressing drugs like steroids can help.
-See example picture below or on umassmed.edu (Lupus in Dogs).
+Depending on the disease and severity, immune-suppressing drugs like steroids can help.
+See the example picture below or on umassmed.edu (Lupus in Dogs).

 dog with nose discoloration as a result of immune related disease

-Along with this cause of white spots on a dog’s nose are pimples.
-Dogs get white heads too when a hair follicle or skin pore gets clogged.
+Along with this, the cause of white spots on a dog’s nose may be pimples.
+Dogs get whiteheads, too, when a hair follicle or skin pore gets clogged.
 This can lead to a pus-like discharge that makes it appear white.

-Infections that make white spots on your dog’s nose should be checked out by a vet.
-They will be able to diagnose with a swab, scraping or biopsy and treat with the appropriate medications.
+A vet should check out infections that make white spots on your dog’s nose.
+They will be able to diagnose with a swab, scraping, or biopsy and treat with the appropriate medications.

 white spots on dog's nose and head as a result of an infection

-A dog sticks their nose into everything, that’s no secret.
+A dog sticks its nose into everything; that’s no secret.
 But all of that nosiness may have a consequence.
 Frequent rubbing or scraping a nose can create white spots since it disrupts the skin on the long-term.
 Dogs that are kenneled or that try to tunnel under their fence may see this more often.
-Along with the white spots, you may also see swelling or redness, the spot may bleed or become secondarily infected.
+Along with the white spots, you may also see swelling or redness; the spot may bleed or become secondarily infected.

 Removing the irritating reason will be the best treatment, along with topical ointments to soothe and repair the skin.
-See picture below for an example or go to PetCoach.co to view this case.
+See the picture below for an example, or go to PetCoach.co to view this case.

 Keratin is a component of skin, hair, and nails.
 Hyperkeratosis is the overproduction of that keratin, creating a cracked, dry nose with what can only be described as a “buildup” of keratin on the tops and sides.
 Foot pads may do the same as well.
 Nasal hyperkeratosis is more often seen in middle-aged to older dogs and may be hereditary in some breeds like Labs.